This can play out in one of two ways:

 - Oddly enough for someone so normally popular, Tomoya in CLANNAD becomes one of these in regards to Misae.
 However, it's not so much that she's actually uninterested as that she decided she wouldn't get involved with anyone except her first love, and is currently still waiting for him.
 Except that he turned into a cat and never left her.
 Long story.
 She more or less gets worn down into admitting she does like him.

-- In Grisaia No Kajitsu Amane confesses early on in the common route and keeps pursuing him, but Yuuji is suspicious because it just seems too convenient for a tall, beautiful, friendly and domestic woman to "fall for him at first sight" and turns her down.
-His suspicions were pretty much spot on, too, because she asks to be his girlfriend as a coping mechanism and not because she loves him.
+- In Grisaia no Kajitsu Amane confesses early on in the common route and keeps pursuing him, but Yuuji is suspicious because it just seems too convenient for a tall, beautiful, friendly and domestic woman to "fall for him at first sight" and turns her down.
+His suspicions were spot on, too, because she asks to be his girlfriend as a coping mechanism and not because she loves him.
 At first.
-In Grisaia No Meikyuu we get two more with Millie and Chiara, though Yuuji just finds the former annoying and tunes out the latter.
+In Grisaia no Meikyuu we get two more with Millie and Chiara, though Yuuji just finds the former annoying and tunes out the latter.

 - The whole point of the Nice Guy webcomic.